 The permits describe plans for six three-story buildings for the Meadowview lot.
 The most substantial building will be the 100-unit apartment block.
 Besides that, four buildings will contain fifty townhouses, each with their own parking spot.
 Another parking garage and a surface lot will bring the total parking space 135 vehicle spots, covering at least 25,000 square feet, given a parking space’s average size.
 The sixth building is to house the community management offices.

 According to Business Journal reporting, the project has benefited from Senate Bill 35.
-Introduced by State Senator Scott Weiner, SB35 passed in 2017, thus streamlining the approval process for thousands of new units across the state.
+Introduced by State Senator Scott Wiener, SB35 passed in 2017, thus streamlining the approval process for thousands of new units across the state.
 This incremental change is seen not as the salve for California’s housing crisis, but as a testament to how change is possible.